| Barry MacDonnell's

 While others have been successful in installing earlier WordPerfect versions on newer Windows versions, "your mileage might vary" as they say.

-Whenever newer versions of Windows change, older WordPerfect programs (no longer supported by Corel) might not have been patched appropriately since the new Windows version came later.
+Whenever newer versions of Windows change (see release dates here), older WordPerfect programs (no longer supported by Corel) might not have been patched appropriately since the new Windows version came later.
 You could run into problems with the old WordPerfect version on modern Windows systems -- and some might not even appear until later.

 Your best bet -- but still not as good as getting a new version of the program -- is to ensure Windows is up to date, and then apply all available patches to the WordPerfect program immediately after you install/reinstall it -- even before trying to open it or use it.